LIVE WITHOUT HARMING! DO NOT FIND AMUSEMENT IN CAUSING SUFFERING

 Edmund Burke said:

-“The only thing necessary for the triumph of evil is for good men to do nothing.”
+“The only thing necessary for evil to triumph in the world is that good men do nothing”.

 Please do something so that evil does not triumph.
 If you are a good person, I would appreciate it if you would show it by signing this campaign against bloody festivals.